7 Popular Vegan Recipes Using Oregano

 In a test tube study, oregano essential oil inhibited the growth of E. coli and Pseudomonas aeruginosa, two bacteria strains that can cause infection.

-Furthermore, the antimicrobial activity of oregano, sage, and thyme essential oils was compared in a test tube study.
+Furthermore, a test tube study compared the antimicrobial activity of oregano, sage, and thyme essential oils.
 Oregano, second only to thyme, was one of the most effective essential oils against bacteria.

 Only test-tube studies using concentrated amounts of this herb have been done so far.
 As a result, more research is required to determine how these findings may affect humans.